 Hadrut plants are tall and vigorous, the tight bulbs typically Porcelain with 6-7 cloves.
 It is from the southern tip of the Armenian enclave of Nagorny-Karabakh (“nagorny” means mountainous), an unrecognized independent republic within the boundaries of Azerbaijan.
 A rise in Armenian nationalist sentiment in the late 1980s eventually led to conflict over this territory after the collapse of the Soviet Union.
 What began as low level strife escalated into a war which cost tens of thousands of lives and displaced hundreds of thousands of Armenians and Azerbaijanis.
 While the Armenians ostensibly won control over Karabakh, the conflict remains frozen, unresolved and the threat of war, ever present.
 This garlic came named “Armenian” but has been grown by both ethnicities, and i’m sure it still is.
 In the Armenian language garlic is “skhtor”; and in Azeri, a Turkik language, it’s “sarimsaq” 1 lb. limit

 Arsia: ❧ This is the first generation progeny of Krasnodar White.
 It is named the southernmost volcano in the equatorial Tharsis Mountain Range.
 Arsia Mons stands twelve miles high two hundred seventy miles in diameter.
 Sumptuously sulfurous, it expresses all the characteristics of a Porcelain garlic with white wrappers sheathing reddish, long cloves.
 Of the first generation progeny of Krasnodar White, this was the most stable and best keeping.
-It is also producer of true seed and in seasons to come, some of its offspring will be on offer.
+It is also producer of true seed and one of its offspring is available.

 Tazatazat: ❧ (see description on the True Garlic Seed Progeny page.)